zkwinkle/.config/README.md

 - add cmp to nvim
 - Rice Rofi
-- Fix _the font situation_ (polybar config is a mess, I would like to give it an emoji font that actually has all the emojis but as minimalist svg icons)

 ### Base16
-- Add custom scheme for noellemonade pink
 - Make script for my own themes that include wallpapers (underbelly and noellemonade)
 - bat config
 - Spicetify (or alternative spotify client) + spotify integration